 Can I visit your lab or hear from your researchers?

-Every fall, MAISRC partners with University of Minnesota Extension to hold a Research and Management Showcase on the St. Paul campus.
+Every fall, MAISRC holds an Aquatic Invasive Species Research and Management Showcase on the St. Paul campus.
 This is the best opportunity for you to see our labs, hear from our researchers, and learn more about aquatic invasive species.
-Check out presentations from last year's Showcase here, and keep an eye on our events page (or subscribe to our newsletter!) to find out details about the 2018 Showcase.
+Check out presentations from last year's Showcase here, and keep an eye on our events page (or subscribe to our newsletter!) to find out details about the 2019 Showcase, which will be held on Sept.
+18.

 What is MAISRC's relationship with the University?